 How to Register a Vehicle in Victoria — The (Terrible) Process Explained

-Recently, I had to register a couple of vehicles in Victoria that were unregistered.
-The first was a car that I bought at a government auction (here’s that process here), and the second was a motorcycle that I bought from another state and which arrived unregistered.
+I’ve had to register a few vehicles in Victoria.
+The first was a car that I bought at a government auction (here’s that process here), the second was a motorcycle that I bought from another state and which arrived unregistered, and the third was a car I was moving to Victoria from Queensland.

-It turns out that while the process of registering a vehicle in Victoria is technically straightforward, it’s quite difficult to understand — even for someone like me who has registered vehicles in multiple states and countries.
+It turns out that while the process of registering a vehicle in Victoria is technically straightforward, it’s long and it’s easy to get steps wrong — even for someone like me who has registered vehicles in multiple states and countries.
 The process is cumbersome, expensive, time-consuming, and broken in multiple parts.
 So I thought I’d document it in case it helps others, as the details caught me off guard.

 The quick run-down is that you need to expect it to take two to four weeks to finish.
 If you’re planning on getting an unregistered vehicle, make your booking to register it now!